nzhl/nzhl-hammerspoon/README.md

 # nzhl-hammerspoon

 Hammerspoon is a versatile tool on Mac but unfortunately only little people know it.
 Here is my hammer config which is inspired by [awesome-hammerspoon](https://github.com/ashfinal/awesome-hammerspoon).
-His config is much power than me, but i found it's a little too fat for me, so I just write my own.
+His config is much powerful than me, but i found it's a little too fat for me, so I just write my own.

 ## Get started